JDoYo/saveyourself/<SaveYourself>_SDD.md

 3.4 Multi-Player

-The user can choose to play with other by selecting the Multi-Player option available to them on the mobile game's homescreen.
+The user can choose to play with others by selecting the Multi-Player option available to them on the mobile game's homescreen.
 This option will allow the user to play with others against the mobile game's AI.
 Once this option is selected, the user is presented with a screen that will allow them to select the number of players that will be participating.
 With Save Yourself's initial release, the maximum number of players allowed with this feature will be four.
-The user as Player 1 then plays a round of the game as outlined in 3.2.
+The user as Player One then plays a round of the game as outlined in 3.2.
 Once Player One's round has ended and the score has been displayed, their score is then saved to be used later.
 Control of the game then moves over to Player Two, which repeats the same process as with Player One.
 This process also repeats for Players Three and Four depending on the user's player count selected at the beginning of the match.
 Once each player has played one round, each of the player's scores are displayed on screen from highest to lowest.
 The players will then be presented the option of restarting the match, or exiting to the mobile game's homescreen.
 >Note: The description above will make up the Multi-Player feature of Save Yourself's initial release.
 In the future, it is possible that Save Yourself will take advantage of WiFi or Bluetooth connectivity to link multiple devices together.
 With this version of Multi-Player, each player can play a match against each other simultaneously by allowing one player to launch enemy avatar's at the other player while trying to defend themselves from the other.

 3.5 Help